AliProgrammin/AliProgrammin/README.md

 - 👋 Hi, I’m @AliProgrammin
 - 👀 I’m interested in Web Design
 - 🌱 I’m currently learning Computer Science
-- ⚡ Fun fact: I rely on discipline rather than motivation.
+- ⚡ Fun fact: I am Colorblind.

 <!---
 AliProgrammin/AliProgrammin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.